barracudanetworks/waf-ansible/README.md

 Role Name
 =========

 This role can be used to configure and manage Barracuda WAF Instances.
-One or more Barracuda WAF instances can be managed at the same time.
+One or more Barracuda WAF instances can be managed at the same time..

 Requirements